GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 **Note:** You can check the working code for [Flutter](https://github.com/GeekyAnts/flutter-docs-code-samples/blob/master/animations/flutterfade/lib/main.dart) and [React Native](https://github.com/GeekyAnts/flutter-docs-code-samples/blob/master/animations/rnfade/App.js).

 ## How do I add swipe animation to Cards?
 In React Native, you either use PanResponder or third-party libraries for swipe animation.
-In Flutter, we can achieve this animation by using [`Dismissible`](https://docs.flutter.io/flutter/widgets/Dismissible-class.html) widget and nest the child widgets.
+In Flutter, we can achieve this animation by using the [`Dismissible`](https://docs.flutter.io/flutter/widgets/Dismissible-class.html) widget and nest the child widgets.
 ```dart
 child: new Dismissible(
   key: key,